jlenoble/singletons/README.md

 **Note that ```'property:property:[propertyName]'```, though working, is not recommended**.
 The construct ```keyFunc(Class, [{type: 'property:property:id', property: 'data'}])``` is just too ambiguous and is better replaced by ```keyFunc(Class, [{property: 'data:id'}])``` (see [Deep properties](#deep-properties)).

+For other property types, you will need to use option 'sub' instead.
+See [Mixed properties](#mixed-properties).

 ### Mixed arrays

 With [```array:* and set:*```](#array-and-set), you get collections built from a single type, that is ```['object', 'object', ...]``` or ```['array', 'array', ...]``` for example.
 Using type hints as second argument of SingletonFactory, you can get keys from mixed types to index a singleton, but you do so one at a time.
 For example, ```(console, 'log')``` and ```(console, 'error')``` can map two singletons using ```keyFunc('object', 'literal')``` key function.
 But neither constructs allow to index collections of complex singletons: You can't index one for example with ```((console, 'log'), (console, 'error'))``` except by using ```keyFunc({type: 'literal', rest: true})```.
 But the latter option results in random side-effects once objects start getting mutated.